 Consider getting financial advice to help you understand your options.

-Bill retires with money still owing on his home loan
+Bill pays off his home loan

 If Bill takes $200,000 from his super and pays off his home loan, his assessable assets drop to $600,000, putting him below the cut-off point.
 He will also save on interest and principal repayments.